What happens when you can’t hold a physical conference event?

-Next, a reality begins to crystallize — we can’t move a physical conference sideways, drop it into a convenient online package, add people, and stir.
+Next, a new reality begins to crystallize — we can’t move a physical conference sideways, drop it into a convenient online package, add people, and stir.
 It just doesn’t work like that.
 So we begin to think of creating something new, different, and hopefully compelling.

 That’s where we are within Agile Alliance with this year’s events. deliver:Agile, XP 2020, and now Agile2020 — all not possible to hold safely in the physical world.

 The teams are sifting through lots of ideas to bring new experiences to what everyone hopes will be a larger audience.
 People have thought about running things continuously for 24 hours to “follow the sun”.
 Ideas for social interaction with an overlay of educational content have been floated.